-- 1st & 2nd Offense: Office will give verbal warning, where students are asked to change clothing, may contact the parent for a change of clothes, may be sent home, and/or may be denied access to school until such time as appropriate changes have been made. - 3rd & 4th Offense: Consequences listed above will apply and student must also obtain parent signature by the next school day.
-Failure to do so will result in ISD.
-[SEP] - 5th & 6th Offense: 1/2 day ISD SEP - Additional offenses: Administrator discretion.
-[SEP] - All dress code violations will be recorded in Harmony.
+1st & 2nd Offense:

+• The office will give verbal warning, where students are asked to change clothing, may contact the parent for a change of clothes, may be sent home, and/or may be denied access to school until such time as appropriate changes have been made.

+Additional offenses:

+- Administrator discretion. - All dress code violations will be recorded in Skyward.